-Innovation Priority The Problem Space Smart Energy and Energy Storage system and market flexibility, flexibility technologies, and energy storage Flexibility, smart energy and energy storage are essential components of our net zero energy system.
-Key priority areas of innovation are those which test and develop new system planning and operational approaches incorporating non-build solutions, including: New network management models (such as dynamic network operation, development of new ancillary services, and network and control) and managing synergies and conflicts in the operation of transmission, distribution and cross-border interconnection functions of the system Data-centred business model innovation to drive energy efficiency and smart home systems Business models allowing prosumer participation such as demand side response to unlock peak load shifting and evolved supplier models to facilitate the use of local grids The role of smaller, aggregated distributed energy resources installed behind the meter to increasing flexibility, reducing network costs including, for example, batteries, heat storage (including phase change long duration storage) and heat pumps Responding to locational and time of use price signals for flexibility, or working directly with suppliers, including its effect on consumer behaviour and on the grid Demonstration of smart controls and grid-aware systems, including self-regulating grid edge technologies and charging devices Electric Vehicles (EVs) Electrification of Personal Transport All new cars and vans will be zero emitting by 2035.
+Full Chain Flexibility Innovation Priority The Problem Space Control Control Contr Flexibility, smart energy and energy storage are essential components of our net zero energy system.
+Key priority areas of innovation are those which test and develop new system planning and operational approaches incorporating non-build solutions including: New network management models (such as dynamic network operation, development of new ancillary services, and network and control) and managing synergies and conflicts in the operation of transmission, distribution and cross-border interconnection functions of the system Data-centred business model innovation to drive energy efficiency and smart home systems Business models allowing prosumer participation such as demand side response to unlock peak load shifting and evolved supplier models to facilitate the use of local grids The role of smaller, aggregated distributed energy resources installed behind the meter to increase flexibility and reduce network costs, including for example, batteries, heat storage (including phase change long duration storage) and heat pumps Devices and systems capable of responding to locational and time of use price or congestion signals, along with working directly with suppliers to create beneficial effects of consumer behaviour on the grid Demonstration of smart controls and grid-aware systems, including self-regulating grid edge technologies and charging devices Beyond non-build, further considerations for smart energy include The role of long duration energy and heat storage and energy efficiency in enabling flexibility Interoperability of smart technologies across multiple dimensions: business model and service offering to consumers, data and communication/control standards Electric Vehicles (EVs) Electrification of Personal Transport All new cars and vans will be zero emitting by 2035.
 This shift to electrified personal transport not only presents power supply and network challenges, but also opportunities.
-Innovation can help explore: New ways of ensuring the electricity system is prepared for the uptake of EVs (eg new approaches to strategically planning or operating the system).
-The use of electric vehicles (EVs), including vehicle to grid (V2G), to manage network loading and aid security of supply The development of new EV-related products and services.
-Investable models for mass deployment of unregulated EV infrastructure such as, but not limited to, EV chargepoints and controls.
-Improvements in the safe, secure use of data to accelerate the efficient integration of EVs within the changing energy system.Other innovation to ensure that hydrogen can be transported safely on the network.
+Innovation can help explore: New ways of ensuring the electricity system is prepared for the uptake of EVs (e.g. new approaches to strategically planning or operating the system) The use of electric vehicles (EVs), including vehicle to grid (V2G), to manage network loading and aid security of supply The development of new EV-related products and services Investable models for mass deployment of unregulated EV infrastructure such as, but not limited to, EV chargepoints and controls Improvements in the safe, secure use of data to accelerate the efficient integration of EVs within the changing energy system.